eGenix/egenix-pyrun/README.md

 Some additional development packages may be useful to add, depending on your needs.
-These are for stdlib modules, which are not included in the PyRun binary, but still built as shared lib, if you need them:
+These are for stdlib modules, which are not included in the PyRun binary, but still built as shared libs, if you need them:

 - readline-devel / libreadline-dev
 - libuuid-devel / uuid-dev